TAVI for aortic stenosis

 Risks of a TAVI assessment

-The tests used for the assessment have some risks, though these are relatively small.
-Most people (about 99 out of 100) will have no major problems.
+The tests used for the assessment have some risks, but these are quite small.
+Most people (about 99 out of 100) have no major problems.

-It's important to be aware of the potential complications of the assessment before you give us your permission to do the tests.
+It's important to know the possible complications before you give us your permission to do the tests.

-- If you have an angiogram, there's a risk of bruising at the top of the leg where the tube was put in.
-This happens in about 1 in every 20 people.
-This can be uncomfortable and might take a few weeks to disappear.
+- If you have a coronary angiogram, there's a risk of bruising at the top of the leg where we put in the tube.
+This happens to about 1 in every 20 people.
+It can be uncomfortable and might take a few weeks to disappear.

-- If you have an angiogram, there is also a risk of damage to the artery in the groin or wrist.
-This causes a swelling known as a ‘false aneurysm’.
-It happens to less than 1 in every 100 people, but it could mean you need to stay in hospital for longer for extra monitoring.
+- If you have a coronary angiogram, there is also a risk of damage to the artery in the groin or wrist.
+This causes a swelling called a false aneurysm.
+It happens to less than 1 in every 100 people, but could mean you need to stay in hospital for more monitoring.
 Some people need minor surgery.

 - If your test involves an X-ray with contrast dye, there is a risk of an allergic reaction to the dye.
-This occurs in less than 1 in every 500 people.
+This affects less than 1 in every 500 people.

-It is important to tell your heart team if you have had any previous allergic reactions before your angiogram or CT scan.
+Before your coronary angiogram or CT scan, it is important to tell your heart team if you have previously had any allergic reactions.
 If you do have an allergic reaction, we will treat it with medicines.

 Giving your permission (consent)

 We want to involve you in decisions about your care and treatment.
-If you decide to have the assessment, you will be asked to sign a consent form.
-Your heart team will explain all the risks, benefits and other options before they ask you to sign.
-The consent form states that you agree to have the assessment and understand what it involves.
+If you decide to have the TAVI assessment, we ask you to sign a consent form.
+Your heart team explains all the risks, benefits and other options before they ask you to sign.
+The consent form says that you agree to have the assessment and understand what it involves.

-We will only arrange tests that are needed, but it is your decision if you have them.
-Your wishes will be respected at all times.
+We only arrange tests that you need, but it is your decision if you have them.
+We respect your wishes at all times.
 Please ask a member of staff if you would like to read our consent policy.

 Going home after your tests

-There will be different instructions for you to follow depending on what tests you have had.
+There are different instructions for you to follow, depending on what tests you had.

-For example, if you have had an angiogram and you go home on the same day, you must have a responsible adult to help you home.
+For example, if you had a coronary angiogram and go home on the same day, a responsible adult must help you home.
 You cannot drive yourself home, but you can be a passenger in a car.
-You will also need to follow instructions on looking after your wound at home.
+It is also important to look after your wound at home.

-Your heart team will give you full instructions.
+Your heart team gives you full instructions.
 If you have any questions or concerns, please speak to a member of your team before you leave the hospital.

 TAVI assessment results

-Your results will be discussed at the TAVI multi-disciplinary team (MDT) meeting.
-These meetings include an experienced team of cardiologists, cardiac surgeons and specialist nurses.
-They will talk about your results and decide on the best treatment plan for you.
+We discuss your results at a multi-disciplinary team (MDT) meeting.
+This meeting includes an experienced team of heart specialists, heart surgeons and specialist nurses.
+They talk about your results and decide the best treatment plan for you.

-Please be aware it can take a little while to gather the information before your case can be discussed.
+Sometimes, it can take a little while to collect the information before we can discuss your case.

-After the meeting, your heart team will let you know about your proposed treatment and care plan by telephone or letter.
-Please be reassured that you will be contacted.
+After the meeting, your heart team tells you about your proposed treatment and care plan by phone or letter.
+Please be reassured that we will contact you.

-When we contact you, it might be to recommend TAVI, or other treatment options.
-The assessment tests might show that you need to be referred to another team, for example for an assessment for surgery.
-Your heart team will talk you through your results and explain any investigations or procedures needed.
+When we contact you, we might recommend a TAVI or other treatment options.
+The tests might show that we need to refer you to another team.
+For example, you might need an assessment for surgery.

 If you can have the TAVI procedure

-If your test results show you can have a TAVI, a member of your heart team will contact you with the details of when you should come to the hospital.
+If your test results show that you can have a TAVI, a member of your heart team will contact you.
+They explain when you need to come to the hospital.